krith-swa/Hospital-Database-Management-System/README.md

+# Hospital Database Management System - Class 12 Investigatory Project

-The project is aimed at developing a Hospital database to store and manipulate patient records and their blood test details.
+The project is aimed at building a system that stores, updates and displays patient records.
+The system also analyses the blood test results of patients and provide insights.

 The first frame is the home page where options are provided for five different functions:
 - Adding a new patient record<br>
 &nbsp;&nbsp;a.
 With blood test details if the test has been taken.<br>
 &nbsp;&nbsp;b.
 Without blood test details.